The definitive philosophical exploration of the work of pioneering filmmaker Terrence Malick.

 "This strong collection engages the spiritual, even mystical, elements of Malick's profoundly moving cinema.
 In their own distinct ways, these chapters bring a fresh new perspective to our understanding of one of the world's most important living filmmakers." — John Caruana, coeditor of Immanent Frames: Postsecular Cinema between Malick and von Trier

 "This is an exceptionally rich, creative, and intriguing study of Malick and his imprint on the world of filmmaking that provides a unique philosophical lens through which such iconic filmmakers can be viewed.
 Each essay is a unique and well-crafted contribution to a collective whole that reflects the vision of a young and vibrant scholar who adds a much needed and pioneering voice to film studies.
-In short, Life Above the Clouds is a gem that deserves a prominent place in the contemporary dialogues that lie at the intersection of philosophy, film, the auteur, and the many surrounding forces." — Leo Zonn, editor of Place images in Place Images in Media: Portrayal, Experience, and Meaning
+In short, Life Above the Clouds is a gem that deserves a prominent place in the contemporary dialogues that lie at the intersection of philosophy, film, the auteur, and the many surrounding forces." — Leo Zonn, editor of Place Images in Media: Portrayal, Experience, and Meaning